Shepherd Hills Tested: Background

 Shepherd Hills Tested was born in 2008 as Smooth Grove, the name by which he was known for his first three years.
 One of his co-owners is one of the largest stock contractors in the business; D&H Cattle Company, run by Dillon Page and his son H.D.
 Page.
 Other co-owners included Tom Luthy III of Rogersville, Duckwall, Powder River Rodeo Company, and the company Shepherd Hills Cutlery.
 When Shepherd Hills Cutlery became part owner, the bull was renamed.
 Shepherd Hills Tested's sire was #194 Smooth Move.
-Smooth Move was a PBR Finals bull.
+Smooth Move was a PBR World Finals bull.
 He was also the sire to PBR World Champion bull contender Stone Sober.
 His paternal grandsire was Kish's Top Gun, and his paternal granddam was Kish #002.
 His dam was Page #502.
 His maternal grandsire was #22 Hotel California.
 From 2002 to 2004, Hotel California maintained a buckoff streak on the elite tour of the PBR, the Built Ford Tough Series (BFTS) that took three-time World Champion Adriano Moraes to break it.
 Cody Lambert, the PBR Director of Livestock, considered him one of the top five contenders for the 2005 World Champion bull contenders.
 As of December 2017, Hotel California is ranked 34th on the BFTS All Time Rank, and 32nd on the Historical Ranking on ProBullStats.com.
 Shepherd Hills Tested's maternal granddam was TBB K304.
 He was registered as an American Bucking Bull, he was a black bull, and he weighed approximately 1700 lb.